 6. Shop at the Hilo Farmers Markets

-Vendors from all over the Big Island arrive in downtown Hilo to sell their produce and other items at the farmer’s markets.
+Vendors from all over the Big Island arrive in downtown Hilo to sell their fresh produce and other items at the farmer’s markets.
 You must arrive early at this farmers market for the best options.

 7. Go Snorkeling at Anaehoomalu Beach